zj1024/swipex/README.md

 1. swipe container use css: position: fixed window.resize will unexpected

-2. width or height computed is slide item getBoundingClientRect()
+2. width or height computed is slide item getBoundingClientRect(), if do not have slide item, it will find wrapper.